Scopes

 - Permission Control: Each scope grants access to specific resources and actions

-- Request Validation: Every API request checks if your key has the required scopes
+- Request Validation: Every API request checks if your access token has the required scopes

 - Error Handling: Requests without sufficient scopes return a